Mandeep-codes/Self-driving-car/README.md

 Active — building in public 🚀

-If you’re interested in **AI / ML / simulations**, feel free to reach out or follow the
+If you’re interested in **AI / ML / simulations**, feel free to reach out or follow along i will make it on bigger map